microsoft/sqlworkshops-migratesqltoazure/migratesqltoazureworkshop/02-Assess/discover/readme.md

 ## Using Azure Migrate to discover SQL Server

-Today Azure Migrate includes an appliance in Public Preview to discover and assessa a large number of SQL Server installations for VMWare.
+Today Azure Migrate includes an appliance in Public Preview to discover and assess a large number of SQL Server installations for VMWare.

 The exercises to show this capability is not available at this time.